 Paris.
 July 24, 1914.
 The Orient Express sits in the Gare de l'Est, bound for Strasbourg, Munich, Vienna, Budapest, Belgrade, and Constantinople.
 Gendarmes look out from a balcony as an announcer warns of the train's imminent departure.
 A worried American looks out the door of the train car as it begins to pull out of the station.
 With a look of disappointment, he returns to the car.As the train speeds through a French field, a motorcycle pulls alongside it in its travel.
 Two people have squeezed onto its frame.
 The passenger stands up on the motorcycle.
 Grasping at the rails, he makes a leap across to the door of the train, as the motorbike's driver pulls off her cap to reveal her long, flowing red hair.
 You are Robert Cath, wanted all across Europe.
 You have just boarded the Last Express.The Last Express was a 1997 Adventure Game by Smoking Car Productions, set on the Orient Express at the eve of World War One.
 Lovingly written and put together, it was the unfortunate victim of a Diabolus ex Machina involving its distributor.
 Br°derbund's entire marketing department quit just weeks before the game was to be released, which resulted in absolutely no advertising for it.
-While critically acclaimed, it was one of the biggest gaming flops in history.If you can't track down a copy, all is not lost—one of the creators (Jordan Mechner) edited all the significant events together into a movie, which can be watched at his site, and the game was recently rereleased as a Digital Download Collector's Edition.
+While critically acclaimed, it was one of the biggest flops in gaming history.One of the creators (Jordan Mechner) edited all the significant events together into a movie, which can be watched at his site.
+The game itself has been rereleased as a Digital Download Collector's Edition.
 It is also available on GOG.com, Steam, iOS, and Android.

 Averted for everyone else.
 All characters other than the aforementioned eunuch speak their native languages perfectly.